SFO - WAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from San Francisco to Washington, D.C. costs $195 on the route between San Francisco (SFO) and Baltimore (BWI).
-However, over the past month, flights between San Francisco (SFO) and Washington, D.C.
-Reagan-National Airport (DCA) were, on average, 14% cheaper than other San Francisco-Washington, D.C. routes.
+The cheapest return flight from San Francisco to Washington, D.C. costs $217 on the route between San Francisco (SFO) and Washington, D.C.
+Reagan-National Airport (DCA).
+Over the past month, this route was, on average, 14% cheaper than other San Francisco-Washington, D.C. routes.
 The most popular route is between San Francisco (SFO) and Washington, D.C.
 Dulles Intl Airport (IAD).

 What’s the cheapest day of the week to fly from San Francisco to Washington, D.C.?